ubc-cpsc455-2024S/project-29_abd/README.md

 - Offering AI-driven travel recommendations based on user preferences and past trips.
 - Developing a community forum for solo travelers to ask questions, share tips, and interact with each other.

+# Task Requirements

+## Minimal Requirements (Will Definitely Complete)

+#### User Authentication and Profile Management:

+- user sign-up, login, and logout functionalities using JWT.
+- Develop a user profile page where users can view and edit their profile information and travel statistics.
+  Itinerary Creation and Management:

+#### Create a user-friendly interface for creating and managing detailed travel itineraries.

+- Implement CRUD operations for itineraries (Create, Read, Update, Delete).

+#### Mapping and Route Planning:

+- Integrate Google Maps API or Mapbox API to facilitate route planning.
+- Allow users to visualize their travel routes and add locations to their itineraries.

+## Standard Requirements (Will Most Likely Complete)

+#### Travel Journals:

+- Implement functionality for users to document their travel experiences.
+- Allow users to view and manage their travel journals.

+#### Responsive Design:

+- Ensure the web application is fully responsive and optimized for use on both desktop and mobile devices.

+#### Itinerary Sharing and Downloading:

+- Enable users to share their itineraries with others via a link.
+- Implement functionality to download itineraries in a simple format (e.g., PDF).

+#### Basic User Interface (UI) Enhancements:

+- Improve the overall look and feel of the application by implementing a clean and intuitive UI design.

+## Stretch Requirements (Plan to Complete at Least 1)

+#### Community-Based Reviews:

+- Develop a basic community-based review system where users can view and contribute to reviews of places and activities.

+#### Personalized Travel Recommendations:

+- Develop a basic system to provide personalized travel recommendations based on user preferences and past trips.

 ## Describe your topic/interest in about 150-200 words

 {Add your stuff here}